-'Insolvency' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Insolvency' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Insolvency refers to the point where an individual, business, or even governmental organization is not able to cover its various financial obligations any longer.
 This means that it is unable to settle debts with its creditors and lenders as they are due.
 Many times, before such an indebted individual, company, or government becomes embroiled in any type of insolvency or bankruptcy procedures, they will try to enter into informal negotiations with creditors.
 This could involve setting up other payment schedules and arrangements.